healeycodes/boids/README.md

 ./build.sh
 ```

-This compiles the program into WebAssembly and gzips the result.
+This compiles the program into WebAssembly and creates a copy with gzip compression.

+The program can then be used on `index.html` (or `index_gzip.html` if required).

 Why gzip?
-We can shrink the file from 8MB to 2MB and include a 44KB library to inflate the file in a browser.
+If you're serving files without gzip compression, you can shrink the file from 8MB to 2MB and include a 44KB library to inflate the file in a browser.

 <br>